gautriv/gautriv.github.io/_posts/2025/12/2025-12-23-year-end-reflection-2025.md

 You start asking *who adapts fast enough*.
 That question doesn't come with a syllabus.

-## Work didn't "adopt" AI — it absorbed it
+## Work didn't "adopt" AI, it absorbed it

 By mid-year, something subtle happened.
 AI stopped being a separate initiative.
 It leaked into everything.